Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

   - I made intentional blunders in strict mode to guarantee that the mistake tone played, the right notification message appeared, and the score reset after recommencing gameplay.

-  - I made conscious mistakes in normal mode to guarantee that the blunder tone played, the right message notification appeared, and the game sequences resumed shortly afterward and kept on working effectively.
+  - I made conscious mistakes in normal mode to guarantee that the blunder tone played, the right message notification appeared, and the game sequences resumed shortly afterwards and kept on working effectively.

 ## Deployment